mtorpey/wooden-ships/2-basic.md

     the turn following the transfer.
 This applies even when the ship they are transferred to is engaged in melee during the turn of transfer.
-8.  \"TBP\'s\" may be formed to board ships which one thinks will surrender.
+8. "TBP\'s" may be formed to board ships which one thinks will surrender.
 If, for any reason the ship does not surrender, no transfer is made and the crew section(s) involved may not be used in any other function for that turn.